-Religious Studies I focuses on the basic spirit questions in the post-modern world: problems ofauthentic self-understanding, decision making, vocational significance, human relations and creative participation in civilization.
-Rational Objective: To study the shifts that have occurred in the 20th century understanding of the meaning of humanness.
-ExistentialAim: To enable participants to think through for themselves who they are and how they can involve themselves in the present age.
-(Note: 1972 records indicate that 400,000 people in North America had participated in RS-I and 3,000 outside North America.)
+Religious Studies I focuses on the basic spirit questions in the post-modern world: problems of authentic self-understanding, decision making, vocational significance, human relations and creative participation in civilization.
+The intent of the course is to study the shifts that occurred in the 20th century and enable participants to think through who they are and how they can involve themselves in the present age.
+(Note: 1972 records indicate that 400,000 people in North America had participated in RS-I and 3,000 outside North America.).
+See RSI/PLC page for talks and seminars.

 A study in the theology of the Christian Church fathers in the milieus of their eras.
 Writings by church leaders who responded to changing times are scrutinized for their Christian thought which sustained community during the ancient, medieval and modern periods.
-Rational Objective: To expose the timelessness of the Word in historical metaphors and to dramatize the faithful response of the Church.
-Existential Aim: To elicit the decision to live in radical dialogue with the theological wisdom and the revolutionary engagement of the early Church.
+The course is to expose the timelessness of the Word in historical metaphors and to dramatize the faithful response of the Church.
+It intends to elicit the decision to live in radical dialogue with the theological wisdom and the revolutionary engagement of the early Church.
 The original outlines for each lecture are here.

 Seminar: “Fourth Gospel: Prolog” by Hoskyns